HayleyJane5/semantic_similarity_project/README.md

 # Semantic Similarity Project

-* This program looks at the similarities between different words
+* This program looks at the similarities between different words or sentences

 ## Description

 * This program uses Spacy
-* To look at how similar two words are
+* To look at how similar two words or sentences are

 ### Installing